 Students start their GCSE course in their chosen language(s) at the start of Year 9 (French, Spanish, German and Latin).
 This is to prepare students to obtain the best possible results at GCSE.
 At least 85% of students take at least one language at GCSE, as languages are well respected by universities as a facilitating subject, whatever subject students aim to study.

 Students are also encouraged to take qualifications in their native language and our current students have taken qualifications in many languages including Arabic, Dutch, Polish, Portuguese, Russian and Gujurati.
+Students are able to study Latin as an extra GCSE after school.

 There are three languages on offer at A Level: French, Spanish and German.